 “I thought the first half was pretty good,” he said.
 “When it’s been almost a month and you’ve only had about two court sessions, going up and down, it’s going to be tough.
 I’m just happy that I got a chance to play the game of basketball, build on it and go from there. … I don’t really judge myself based on shots falling.
 Tonight is all about how I moved laterally, jumping and all that stuff.
 Tonight was a good step towards that.”

-It was only the seventh game of the season for Embiid as the Sixers have been cautious about putting too much strain on the injured right knee that forced him to miss most of last season.
+It was only the seventh game of the season for Embiid as the Sixers have been cautious about putting too much strain on the injured left knee that forced him to miss most of last season, while he has also dealt with right knee soreness.
 He was originally listed as unavailable for Sunday’s contest, but his condition was upgraded throughout the day.
 Embiid has been effective in his limited appearances, averaging 19.4 points and 5.3 rebounds in 24.3 minutes per night.

 Rookie guard VJ Edgecombe also returned Sunday after missing the past three games with a calf issue, Bontemps adds.
 He scored seven points in 21 minutes, but wasn’t used after regulation, while Paul George, who was playing for just the fifth time this season, was held out of the second overtime.